 Specifies the time in minutes that the connector waits for a response to a synchronous request.
 If the response is not received within the specified time, then the connector moves the original synchronous request message into the fault queue along with an error message.

 The default value is 0.

 WireFormat

-Message format on the transport.
-The setting is CwBO.
+This is the message format on the transport.
+The setting isCwB0.

 Appendix B. Connector Configurator Express

 This appendix describes how to use Connector Configurator Express to set configuration property values for your adapter.